nazwhale/spaceship/README.md

 #### Day 3
-*Chief engineer Calbayrac's log, stardate 24.5.2017*
+*Chief engineer Calbayrac's log, stardate 24.5.2017* - *Writing from the HMS Challenger.*

 A new day, a new adventure.
 Like every morning we gathered on the conference room to speak about our strategies for the day.
 Our main focus is on Alexa, our new onboard Artificial Intelligence.